For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 students sat around a table

-* All figures sourced from the Reddin Survey of University Tuition Fees 2021/22.
-All currency conversions were rounded to the nearest $10 and were correct as of April 2024.
+All currency conversions were rounded to the nearest $10 and were correct as of May 2026.

 Tuition fees for international students vary hugely across universities, courses and levels of study.
 As such, it's difficult to calculate an exact cost.